dcos/dcos-e2e/docs/source/install-prebuilt-linux.rst

   - Stable?

-To install or upgrade to the latest stable version, |VERSION|:
+To install or upgrade to the latest stable version:
 # TODO if we need to it will be possible to make the version dynamic with Sphinx

 TODO: Be careful if the URLs are version specific